JamShou/MuseAI/README.md

 ## Acknowledgments

-- Special thanks to the open-source community for providing the tools and libraries that make AI Muse possible.
+- Special thanks to the open-source community for providing the tools and libraries that make MuseAI possible.

 ---

-Happy creating with AI Muse!
+Happy creating with MuseAI!
 If you have any questions or feedback, please don't hesitate to reach out.